puppetlabs/puppet-docs/source/puppet/3.6/reference/lang_classes.markdown

     include $my_classes # including an array
 {% endhighlight %}

 The `include` function uses [include-like behavior][include-like].
-(Multiple declarations OK; relies on external data for parameters.)
+(Multiple declarations okay; relies on external data for parameters.)
 It can accept:

-* A single class
+* A single class.
-* A comma-separated list of classes
+* A comma-separated list of classes.
-* An array of classes
+* An array of classes.

 ### Using `require`